kshutkin/rollup-extras/utils/README.md

 # Utils

-Utils to support creation of rollup plugins.
+Utils to support the development of rollup plugins.

 *Disclaimer: It is not a substitute for the `@rollup/pluginutils` package.*